 It is actually stated at one point that the universe "reboots" whenever a Time Paradox occurs, resetting the continuity.
 This is a fairly common event in the comic, usually caused by Wonderella herself.

-Casey And Andy, a comic about two mad scientists and their neighbors, routinely kills off the two eponymous stars, only to have them get right back up and continue on.
+Casey and Andy, a comic about two mad scientists and their neighbors, routinely kills off the two eponymous stars, only to have them get right back up and continue on.
 In one strip in particular, the Big Bad of the day (it's always a girl scout) kills one by disintegrating his body below the neck, and, two panels later, he gets back up, only to have the girl ask how he did that?
 "Did what?"
-It might be "explained" by Andy being in a relationship with Satan, who returns them to life, but Word Of God has it that this is not the case.
+It might be "explained" by Andy being in a relationship with Satan, who returns them to life, but Word Of God has it that this is not the case, and both Casey and Andy have died a few times before that relationship has started.

 Le Avventure Del Grande Darth Vader has several episodes acknowledging the continuity of other episodes, but often has characters being decapitated by the protagonist, only to return as if nothing happened when their presence makes for a funny situation again.
 However, the two things are not mutually exclusive: an episode has a character acknowledging another character's death and return, only to have the "resurrected" character reply: "Yeah, I remember I was dead too, but our audience won't care about this."